AllThingsSmitty/tweet-style-guide/README.md

 Appropriate spacing will be given in all tweets.
 Spacing will not be ignored for the purposes of saving character space.

 ## Line Breaks

 Line breaks will be used with discretion.
-They should be utilized for readability purposes (e.g., with numbered lists and conversations).
+These should be utilized for readability purposes.
 Example:

 > Pre-deployment ritual:<br><br>1) beer<br>2) The Clash<br>3) 50 push-ups<br>4) Daft Punk<br>5) fireworks<br><br>Alright, I’m ready to handle code now.

 ## Quotes

-Curved single and double quotes (smart quotes) will be used except in instances where code may be included.
-Example:
+Curved single and double quotes (smart quotes) will be used except in instances where straight quotes are required:

-> So &lt;html ng-app="awesomesauce"&gt; and suddenly I’m wearing a cape
+> So &lt;html ng-app="awesomesauce"&gt; and suddenly I’m wearing a cape.

 ## Code

-Code can be included in tweet text but should be used sparingly and only to communicate relavent information.
+Code such as HTMl markup, CSS, and JavaScript snippets can be included in a tweet  but should be used sparingly and only to communicate relavent information.
 Code will be encapsulated in backticks (&#x60;).
 Example:

 > No more &#x60;grunt-contrib-sass&#x60;.
 From now on it's &#x60;grunt-sass&#x60;, FTW!

 Markup can be included without backticks.
 Example:

-> My point is more that &lt;div&gt; is misused for specificity, e.g., &lt;div id="nav"&gt; instead of &lt;nav&gt;.
+> Welp, &lt;p class="f4 f2-m f1-l"&gt; might just as well be &lt;p class="¯\\\_(ツ)_/¯"&gt; cuz I seriously have no idea WTF this #CSS is supposed to do.

 Consider using a combination of backticks with markup: &#x60;&lt;font color="red"&gt;&#x60;